Node Client Web UI Deployment

 - Load Balancer is used for exposing website externally, and the load balancer ip is 192.168.132.242.

-The URL needs to be a valid DNS entry.
+The URL needs to be a valid DNS entry and must resolve to the IP address returned by the loadBalancer.

 ---